mpv-player/mpv/DOCS/man/en/vf.rst

         .. warning::

             The script will be reloaded on every seek.
 This is done to reset the filter properly on discontinuities.
-One problem with that is that VapourSynth's ``LoadPlugin`` is documented to error when a plugin is already loaded, so if you use this function, you'll have to add a workaround to ignore the error.

     ``maxbuffer``
         Maximum number of decoded video frames that should be buffered before